github/vscode-github-actions/README.md

 1. Install extension
 2. Open a repository with a `github.com` origin
-3. When prompted, enter a PAT with `repo` scope to authenticate against the API
+3. When prompted, allow `GitHub Actions` to access your `github` account

 ## Features